Lincirn History, Family Crest & Coats of Arms

 Lincirn Spelling Variations

-spelling variations are common among many Anglo-Norman names.
+The English language only became standardized in the last few centuries.
+For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Lincirn has been recorded under many different variations, including Lincoln, Lincolne, Lincorne and others.

 Early Notables of the Lincirn family (pre 1700)